keithalewis/math/bsmbs.md

 arbitrage.
 In particular, then, we do not even have to assume that the current index price is in equilibrium to correctly appraise the project.

-Defining "equilibrium" is problematic.
-Ross pointed out you don't need that for his theory.
 My reading of "the stream $c$" is the stream of stock dividends.
-Ross was in the equity world at the time and assumed a jump in stock prices corresponded to a dividend payment.
-Replacing $c$ with the cash flow $C_t$ received at time $t$ associated with owning an instrument leads to an even more powerful theory.
+Ross was in the equity world at the time and assumed a jump in stock price corresponded to a dividend payment.
+This is an untenable definition.
+Stocks "jump" by an integral multiple of tick size and from market close to market open with no associated cash flow.
+Fixed income instruments are defined by their coupon cash flows.

+Replacing $c$ with cash flows $(C_t)$ received at time $t$ associated with owning an instrument leads to an even more powerful theory.

-Every arbitrage-free model of prices and cash flows has the form
+Every arbitrage-free model of prices $(X_t)$ and cash flows $(C_t)$ has the form
 $$
 	X_t D_t = X_0 M_t - \sum_{s\le t} C_s D_s
 $$
-where $(D_t)$ are positive measures and $(M_t)$ is a martingale measure indexed by market instruments.
+where $(D_t)$ are positive (valuation) measures and $(M_t)$ is a martingale measure indexed by market instruments.

 For example, the B-S/M model of a bond and a stock without dividends is
 $D_t = e^{-\rho t}P$ and $M_t = (1, e^{\sigma B_t - \sigma^2/2})P$
 where $P$ is Wiener measure and $(B_t)$ is standard Brownian motion.

+## Value, Hedge

+The value of a stream of future cash flows is the cost of setting up the initial hedge.
+The value of a hedge at any point in time is equal to the current position times current market prices of hedging instruments.
+If the value of the option is known as a function of hedging instruments then the _delta_ hedge is the derivative of option value with respect to underlying instrument price(s).

+Scholes and Merton won the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel for solving this chicken and egg problem.

 Every positive random variable with finite expected value and log-variance